 1. PDCflow Help Center

-A simple description of what a directive does is designate the path for transactions to process and for payments to be deposited.
-The available settings for a directive are determined by the payment method—card, check, or cash.
+A simple description of what a directive does is to designate the path for transactions to process and for payments to be deposited.
+The available settings for a directive are determined by the payment method: card, check, or cash.

 Card Directives

-• Activation status controls if the directive can be used to process transactions
+• Activation status controls whether the directive can be used to process transactions

 • Set which card types can be accepted for payments